Skip to contents

 fit

 Output from fit_mfrm() or run_mfrm_facets().
-A standard long-format data.frame is also accepted when person and score columns can be inferred unambiguously from common names such as Person and Score; all remaining columns are treated as facets.
+A standard long-format data.frame is also accepted when person and score columns can be inferred unambiguously from common names such as Person and Score; remaining measurement columns must use recognizable facet-role names.
+Ambiguous extra columns are rejected rather than guessed as facets.

 include